 Plastic cotton buds are one of the most problematic litter items found on beaches across the world.

-Victoria will be phasing out problematic single-use plastics.
-The ban includes cotton buds with a plastic stem.
+Victoria has phased out problematic single-use plastics, including cotton buds with a plastic stem.

 1.5 billion single-use plastic cotton buds are produced each day.
 Many end up in our waterways and oceans.